KTH/devops-course/contributions/open/jespel-btel/README.md

 function, much like a normal ECG (with a continous sound being played during a flatline).

+One can also click on the animation to switch between art and monitor mode.

 ### The backend

 The backend was written in Python using the Flask framework to create